 Despite what pop culture would have couples believe, it’s not always easy to get pregnant.
 In fact, for many couples, conception can be a frustrating, confusing, and emotional process.
 But how long should you wait before seeking help with fertility issues?

-“Every couple’s situation is unique but, generally, women who are under 35 and who have been trying to get pregnant for one year and have not been successful should talk to their OB/GYN about seeking fertility treatment,” says Melanie Schatz, MD, OB/GYN at the Main Line Health Center in Collegeville.
+“Every couple’s situation is unique but, generally, women who are under 35 and who have been trying to get pregnant for one year and have not been successful should talk to their OB/GYN about seeking fertility treatment,” says Melanie Schatz, MD, OB/GYN at the Main Line Health Collegeville.

 Although most women should seek treatment after 12 months without success, the timeline is shortened to six months for some groups, including women who are over the age of 35 or those who have unique health issues like polycystic ovary syndrome (PCOS), uterine fibroids, or a history of irregular periods.